 The Student Academic Success Center (SASC) also offers drop-in assistance for those seeking additional help and/or resources.
 Please contact them for more information.
 We also offer a list of Tutors in Chemistry.

-- The exam consists of 44 multiple choice questions.
+- The Chemistry Placement Exam is a timed online test consisting of 44 multiple choice questions.
 Students have 45 minutes to complete the exam.
 A periodic table and a list of abbreviations and symbols are included with the exam.
 The following topics may be included:

 - Basic Math/Algebra Skills